; SUMMA 21: spiritual

 Here on earth, in this physical universe, we have the intellectual and emotional capability of producing an existence that is closer to Heaven, - or nearer to Hell.
 We have a choice.
 We have free will.
 It’s up to us.
 Jesus wanted us to use our intellectual and emotional capacity to establish a paradise (often referred to as the Kingdom of God) on earth.
 He taught us the word of God provides us with the necessary moral blueprint to achieve our objective.

 Heaven exists within a separate dimension of time and space.
 Here we find God, angels, and those who have learned, adopted and practice the wisdom of the Cosmos (the wisdom of the Holy Spirit).
 “Heaven is good, desirable, joyful, pleasant, peaceful, and beautiful.
 In Heaven one may find love, companionship, friendship, wisdom, and truth. ...In Heaven there is plenty. ...In Heaven one has (the feeling of) good health.”
-When we speak of going to Heaven we are contemplating the transformation of our energy – our Life Force - from one dimension to another.
+When we speak of going to Heaven we are contemplating the transformation of our energy – our Life Force (or soul) - from one dimension to another.

 We must always remember this essential point.
 Just as there are physical laws that govern the natural physical universe, there are spiritual laws that govern the not physical universe.
 In this sense, when we wander from God’s canon, we deviate from the laws of the Cosmos.
 The more we ignore the word of God, the greater our sin and the probability we will create the conditions of Hell.
 On the other hand, if we learn and follow God’s commandments, we are more likely to create the Kingdom of God here on earth.